skeeballassault/VODNamer/README.md

 # VODNamer
-A bash script designed to name a folder of SSBM VODs based on a given Smash.gg link
+A Bash 4 script designed to name a folder of SSBM VODs based on a given Smash.gg link

+Dependencies:

+Bash 4 (or greater)
+FFMPEG with Freetype enabled
+BC
+Feh (if on Linux)

 Available arguments:
 -f	Folder to scan for video files (input required)